garrandall/popular-music-data/tracks/living-for-the-city-stevie-wonder.md

 (Believing just enough for the city)
 Everybody clap their hands together now, woo (Believing just enough for the city)
-Hmm, for the city yeah
+Hm, for the city yeah
 (Believing just enough for the city)
 For the city, yeah yeah
 (Believing just enough for the city)